or-yam/tech-interview-q-a/readme.md

     ### Answer:

-    check on [Can I Use](https://caniuse.com/) what alternatives I can use for the specific issue and try to implement a solution using this tools
+    check on [Can I Use](https://caniuse.com/) what alternatives I can use for the specific issue and try to implement a solution using this tools. another approach is to use `-webkit` prefix in the CSS file.
+---
 # JavaScript

 1. ## What is OOP?